MaterializeInc/materialize/doc/developer/design/20230418_subscribe_output.md

 bridge that gap we introduce three ways to change how subscribe produces its output: `WITHIN TIMESTAMP ORDER BY`, `ENVELOPE UPSERT`, and `ENVELOPE DEBEZIUM`.
-These output types are simple to implement because they operate on the diffs present in a single timestamp and hopefully match the user's mental model.
+These output types are simple to implement because they operate on the diffs present in a single timestamp.
+We hope they'll match the user's mental model of updates on their results.

 # Motivation
 [motivation]: #motivation